Find Bellamy a bit lightweight? Already read The Bible twice? Want a real challenge? These are the books for you

 A famous Persian novel, this was published in 1984 and tells the story of a Kurdish family in Sabzevar, Khorasan who face hostility from neighbouring visitors, set against a backdrop of the years following the Second World War; a turbulent era for Iranian politics.
-It took Dowlatabadi 15 years to write: thank goodness people liked it or that would have been a serious waste of time.
+It took Dowlatabadi 15 years to write: thank God people liked it or that would have been a serious waste of time.

-8. Joseph und seine Brüder/Joseph and His Brothers
+8. Joseph und seine Brüder/Joseph and his Brothers

 Author: Thomas Mann

 Written by German Thomas Mann, this epic tome was published in the middle of the war, in 1943 in Sweden.
 The novel retells the famous stories of Genesis - from Jacob to Joseph - set within the historical context of the Amarna Period of Egyptian history (around 1300 BC).
-It took Mann 16 years to write the four parts that make up the whole - if only he'd decided to write a few songs and turn it into a musical instead, he'd have made a lot more money.
+It took Mann 16 years to write the four parts that make up the whole - if only he’d decided to go the Lloyd-Webber routem write a few songs and turn it into a musical instead, he’d have made a lot more money.

 7. Clarissa, or, the History of a Young Lady

 Author: Samuel Richardson

 984,870 words/1,534 pages

 An example of an epistolary novel - one written as a series of documents such as letters or diary entries - this huge book was published in 1748, telling a tragic story of a heroine constantly set back by her family.
 We’ll be honest: if we were going to read almost a million words, we’d probably appreciate a happy ending.

 Author: Karl Ove Knausgård